maxwell-hoff/maxwell-hoff.github.io/_posts/2020-04-29-we-could-have-been-working-remotely-this-whole-time.markdown

 It’s time for us to enter the future of work.

-This article was originally posted on [Medium](https://medium.com/the-new-distributed-workforce/we-could-have-been-working-remotely-this-whole-time-7663c40ca722){:target="_blank"}--be sure to follow and clap if you enjoyed.
+This blog was originally posted on [Medium](https://medium.com/the-new-distributed-workforce/we-could-have-been-working-remotely-this-whole-time-7663c40ca722){:target="_blank"}--be sure to follow and clap!